satrex/lazorm/README.md

 Object.Get and Object.SaveChanges are essentials of this framework.
 NO MANAGERS!
 Because our entities can do everything by their own.

-> "Mother, don't change my clothes!
+> "Mom, don't change my clothes!
 I can do it with my own!"

 # Database first oriented